blazepavi/Fake_News_Detection/README.md

-# the dataset is taken fro kaggle and is not uploaded here because of size issue.
+//the dataset is taken from kaggle and is not uploaded here because of size issue.